Do you want to learn about colour and light?

 This book is an extremely useful book, which I refer to on a regular basis.
 If you want to learn about colour and light, this is the ideal book for you.
-For all of these reasons above, and because I believe it’s a great purchase – I’m giving it 4 / 5 stars.
-I think it’s a valuable book for all kinds of artists and illustrators, even if you don’t create realistic paintings.
-The only thing wrong with the book is the wording of ‘color’, that as someone from the UK is just plain wrong. 😉
+For these reasons above, and because it’s a great purchase – I’m giving it 4 / 5 stars.
+The only thing wrong with the book is the wording of ‘colour’, as someone from the UK is just plain wrong. 😉

-If you want to find out more about James’ work, head over to his website.
+If you want to find out more about me, head over to my about page.
+Alternatively, you can see my latest unique art prints, paintings to greetings cards over on my illustration shop!
 As you’re interested in learning about colour and light, do check out my previous colour blog posts to help you with limited colour palettes.
 If you’re unfamiliar with myself and my work, I’m a freelance illustrator and designer from the UK, and specialise in editorial, publishing and advertising illustration.

 Thanks guys, and I look forward to seeing you on the next blog post!